januvenkat/real_estate_data/README.md

-# About the project
-The objective is to perform real estate data exploration near the city of Toulouse.
-Your company (Immo-Inv) is a real estate agency who wants to understand very well the real estate market in Toulouse and its suburbs.
-You are the big data analyst of the company and you have access to a 5-years real data history of houses and apartments sales transactions in Toulouse and its suburbs.
-The dataset contains details for each transaction: sale date, localization (city, postal code), type of residence, type of sale, land area, living area, number of rooms, price, etc.).
-You should use Spark for this analysis because you should be able to apply your analysis to a dataset with the entire real estate market in France for instance (big data file).
-But for presenting your key results, you can of course use python visualization libraries such as seaborn or other librairies.
-Challenges here are to explore all possible aspects of this real estate market (variables, relationships between variables, trends, patterns, outliers, etc.).
+#Project Overview

+This project focuses on analyzing real estate data for Toulouse and its suburbs.
+Immo-Inv, a real estate agency, aims to gain a deep understanding of the local real estate market.
+The dataset spans five years and includes details of houses and apartment sales transactions in Toulouse and its surrounding areas.

+The goal of this analysis is to explore various aspects of the real estate market, identify relationships between variables, uncover trends, and detect patterns or outliers.
+The analysis is designed to be scalable, allowing for application to larger datasets, such as the entire real estate market in France.

+The project utilizes Apache Spark for big data processing and Python for visualization and result presentation.

+#Dataset Details:
+The dataset contains the following attributes for each transaction:

+SaleDate: Date of the transaction.
+SaleType: Type of sale (e.g., new sale, resale).
+Price: Sale price of the property.
+PostCode: Postal code of the property.
+City: City where the property is located.
+NbRooms: Number of rooms in the property.
+NbLots: Number of lots associated with the transaction.
+ResidenceType: Type of residence (e.g., house, apartment).
+LivingArea: Size of the living area in square meters.
+LandArea: Size of the land in square meters.